4 Solutions | How to Expand/Extend RAID 5 Array in 2022 - Qiling

 Step 6.
 Select both old and new disks to add to the RAID 5 Array.
 Click "Next" to continue.

 Step 7.
-Assign a new drive letter for the RAID 5 volume, and set the file system for the new RAID 5 Array, click "Next" to continue.
+To proceed with the setup, assign a new drive letter to the RAID 5 volume and set the file system for the new RAID 5 array, then click "Next" to continue.

 Step 8.
 Click "Finish" to complete the process.

-Now, wait patiently and let the disks resyncing and formatting.
-Later, you'll see you have extended RAID 5 with the newly added disk running on your server.
+Wait patiently for the disks to resync and format, and eventually, you'll see an extended RAID 5 with the new disk running on your server.

 Step 9.
 Also, don't forget to restore your backup files back to the new RAID 5 disk.